StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 {% endtab %}
 {% endtabs %}

-To enable token-based authentication, the following parameters should be included in the section `authentcation.token_auth` of each API-Integration Agent Splunk check configuration file:
+To enable token-based authentication, the following parameters should be included in the section `authentcation.token_auth` of each StackState Agent V1 Splunk check configuration file:

 * **name** - Name of the user who will use this token.
 * **initial_token** - An initial, valid token.
 This token will be used once only and then replaced with a new generated token requested by the integration.